Medical official: air strike kills at least 43 in Ethiopia's Tigray

 The medical official confirmed at least 43 fatalities, citing witnesses and first responders.

-A spokesperson for Prime Minister Abiy Ahmed and the head of a government task force on Tigray did not respond to requests for comment on the incident.
+A spokesperson for Prime Minister Abiy Ahmed and the head of a government task force on Tigray did not respond to requests for comment.

+U.N.
+Secretary-General Antonio Guterres is deeply alarmed by the reports of civilian casualties, U.N. spokesman Stephane Dujarric told reporters in New York.

+“We have requested access to the area to assess the situation and see how we can provide assistance,” Dujarric said.
+“The situation in the area remains very, very volatile.”

-News of the airstrike came as Ethiopian officials counted ballots from national and regional parliamentary elections held this week in seven of the nation’s 10 regions. [
+The airstrike happened as Ethiopian officials counted ballots from national and regional parliamentary elections held this week in seven of the nation’s 10 regions.

 No voting was held in Tigray, where the military has been battling forces loyal to the Tigray People’s Liberation Front (TPLF), the region’s former ruling party, since November.
 Security concerns and problems with ballot papers also delayed voting in two other regions.